This page is dedicated In Memory Of those retired Kwantlen colleagues who have passed.

 April 14th 2015 - Barb began her career at KPU in 2001, working as a Student Services Specialist within the Enrolment Services area.
 She was known by all as a wonderful and caring person.
 Barb had been battling cancer for the past six years and sadly reached the end of her courageous struggle and passed away on April 14th 2015.

-We know there are others to remember. thank you to anyone who can add to this page. firstname.lastname@example.org
+We know there are other retirees to remember.
+We will add them by request of family / survivors.
+Please let us know of any others so we can remember them.
+Thank you to anyone who can add to this page.